brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

       Only JavaScript errors that occur after the asynchronous loading and execution of the Matomo script will be tracked.

+.. _site-configuration-error-pages-template:

+Document title template for tracking of error pages Adapt the template for the document title to your needs with the option :ref:`"Track error pages" <site-configuration-track-error-pages>` enabled.
+You can use the following variables:

+   :code:`{statusCode}`
+      The status code of the error (e.g. 404, 500).

+   :code:`{path}`
+      The path of the URL where the error occurred.

+   :code:`{referrer}`
+      The referrer.

+   Default: *{statusCode}/URL = {path}/From = {referrer}*

 Tag Manager
 -----------